kosullivan91/IT-145/pseudocode/petCheckIn.md

     DECLARE the public catSpaceNbr field as int

     // Default Constructor
-    function Cat():
+    // In Java, constructor of base class with no argument gets called automatically in derived class constructor
+    // Base class fields need not be set in the derived class constructor function Cat():
         SET catSpaceNbr field to -1

     // Mutator Method
     function setCatSpaceNbr(catSpaceNbr):